 I would love to collaborate with Sig Bergamin.
 He is one of my favorite interior designers and architects.
 He has a bold, vivid, eclectic, Brazilian style.
 He describes himself as a “maximalist” so I feel like we would get along pretty well.
 I would love to see my extravagant prints on a couch, a lamp or a sofa that he provides for his clients.
 Or even creating an interior design line with him, who knows!

 You already have some great wins on your resume.
 Share some advice and words of wisdom.

 I have a lot of work in front of me and I am not scared of it.
 I guess that is one of my strengths.
 I have learned from my experiences that everything is constantly changing.
 Everything can evolve so fast and opportunities can come to you unexpectedly, as long as you work hard and you put your heart into everything to you.
 As I wrote earlier, I didn’t expect to do art installations at all.
-I was working on my fashion line and I was creating my prints and had fun displaying them at home for a photoshoot.
+I was working on my fashion line and I was creating my prints and had fun displaying them at home for a photo shoot.
 I randomly showed those photos to a lady that introduced me to Gelareh Mizrahi in Miami.
-We did a pop up and from there I got an offer from Showfields and an exhibition at ArtPark in Miami.
+We did a pop-up and from there I got an offer from Showfields and an exhibition at ArtPark in Miami.
 One thing led to the other.
 The only key is consistency, which is, for me, the hardest part.
 Creativity can come and go, which is tricky too.
-My advice would be to be consistent, work hard, and let yourself live and take on any kind of projects.
+My advice would be to be consistent, work hard, and let yourself live and take on any kind of project.
 It is crazy how your art can evolve and improve simply by saying yes.